-Relying on oil, coal and natural gas for the bulk of our energy needs is a losing proposition.
-Recent fracking booms, including the one in the Permian basin, are not sustainable and their boom-and-bust cycles create havoc for state and local budget planning.
-Independent data has shown that methane emissions are likely much higher than industry and federal government monitoring suggest and oil and gas facilities also emit harmful ozone and other volatile organic compounds (VOCs), some of which are known carcinogens.
+Relying on oil, coal and natural gas for the bulk of our energy needs is a losing gamble.
+Recent fracking growth, including in the Permian basin, is not sustainable and the oil and gas industry’s boom-and-bust cycles create havoc for state and local budget planning.
+Independent data has shown that methane emissions are likely much higher than industry and federal government monitoring suggest.
+Oil and gas facilities also emit harmful ozone and other volatile organic compounds (VOCs), some of which are known carcinogens.

 Four Corners Power Plant